The Gippslander: History

 The Gippslander was an Australian named passenger train operated by the Victorian Railways from Melbourne through the Gippsland region to Bairnsdale.
 Operating along the Gippsland line daily except Sundays, the train was air-conditioned and had buffet car facilities provided.

 During World War II, the daily return Bairnsdale service was unofficially referred to as the Bairnsdale Bomber by military staff at the RAAF East Sale airbase.
 The service was drastically improved on 17 November 1952, with the introduction of a new, faster roster, utilising a B Class locomotive hauling a mix of wooden-bodied, air-conditioned first- and second-class carriages and a buffet car, with additional carriages provided as required by patronage offering.
 The first train was hauled by locomotive B64, and the return trip schedule about four hours faster overall.

 From 24 July 1954, the wooden-bodied sitting carriages were replaced with steel-bodied AS and BS compartment carriages.
 From that date, the train was scheduled to depart Flinders Street Station daily except Sundays at 8:35am.
 The Down trip to Bairnsdale stopped at Caulfield to pick up passengers, Warragul, Moe, Morwell and Traralgon, then all stations to Bairnsdale, except Loy Yang and Montgomery, arriving at 1:42pm.
 On the return trip, departure from Bairnsdale was at 2:35pm, stopping all stations to Traralgon, except Montgomery and Loy Yang, then running express to Warragul and Caulfield, the latter to set-down passengers only, terminating at Flinders Street.

 The train was officially named on 11 October 1954 to celebrate the electrification of the main line as far Warragul, 66 years after the passenger service had commenced along the line.
 It used an L class electric locomotive from Melbourne to Warragul, from where an R class steam locomotive took over for the journey to Sale, with the final leg to Bairnsdale hauled by a J class steam locomotive.
 When electrification and L Class-haulage was extended to Traralgon in March 1956, steam traction on the service was replaced by T class diesel locomotives for the remainder of the trip to Bairnsdale.

 By April 1958, the first-class AS compartment car had been replaced with a saloon type AZ, and the second-class BS car was replaced later.

+From 12 February 1962, buffet car Tanjil was withdrawn from the train and replaced by dining car Avoca.
+Tanjil would go on to be converted to standard gauge as buffet car 3VRS for the Spirit of Progress service, then extended to Sydney.